Pandemoneus/DeathPenalty/Readme.md

 NoPenaltyInWorldGuardRegions: [true, false] - determines whether players receive penalty in guarded regions
 ShowMsgOnDeath: [true, false] - determines whether a message is shown on the player's death
 NotEnoughMoney: [message] - shows this message when a player dies but didn't have enough money
-LostMoney: [message] - shows this message when a player dies and when he had enough money (Useable tags: '<'Money'>' = displays the money lost, '<'Currency'>' = displays the name of the currency, '<'Percentage'>' = displays the percentage as given in LosePercentage, | do not forget to remove the '' !)
+LostMoney: [message] - shows this message when a player dies and when he had enough money (Useable tags: '<'Money'>' = displays the money lost, '<'Currency'>' = displays the name of the currency, '<'Percentage'>' = displays the percentage as given in LosePercentage, '<'Victim'>' = displays the victim's name, '<'Killer'>' = displays the killer's name (when the player was killed by another player, otherwise it will be blank) | do not forget to remove the '' !)
 GiveMoneyToKiller: [true, false] - determines whether the player who killed the victim should receive the money lost by the victim

 Commands: